collabnix/dockerlabs/automation/terraform/aws/getting-started/README.md

 Pre-requisite:

-- Create account with aws.amazon.com
+- Create account on aws.amazon.com(Free Tier for beginners)
-- A Ubuntu 16.04 System
+- A Test Ubuntu System ( or laptop)

-## Installing Terraform
+## Installing Terraform on your local Ubuntu system

 ```
 sudo wget https://releases.hashicorp.com/terraform/0.11.7/terraform_0.11.7_linux_amd64.zip && tar xvzf terraform_0.11.7_linux_amd64.zip

 ```

+This guide is for beginners.
+To make it simple, I have created individual directory for each scenerios.
+Each folder has main.tf to demonstrate TF features.

+## Specifying TF provider

-## Ensure that you make right changes for AWS credentials under main.tf file as shown below:
+Ensure that you make right changes for AWS credentials under main.tf file as shown below:

 ```
 provider "aws" {